-10 Common Types of Valves Every Oil and Gas Engineer Should Know About
+10 Types of Valves Every Oil and Gas Engineer Should Know About

 July 2, 2014

 Valves are essential parts of any piping system used to control the flow and pressure of contents, whether that is oil, gas, liquid, or vapors.
-Here is our list of 10 of the most commonly used oil and gas valves in the industry and the reasons for their existence, with details from Wermac:
+Here is our list of 10 of the most commonly used types of valves used in the oil and gas industry and the reasons for their existence, with details from Wermac:

 If you find this useful you may wish to subscribe to receive alerts when we post similar information.
 Simply subscribe using the button below.